Draggie306/nottingham-cs-notes/Year 1/Semester 1/COMP1055/Networks.md

 ### Determining different bytes
-So that the computer can correctly dertermine different bits from each other, there is a mechanism to handle this - start and stop bits.
+So that the computer can correctly determine different bits from each other, there is a mechanism to handle this - start and stop bits.
 In serial:

 - the start bit is always 0
 - the stop bit is always 1 and the line is held at 1